 Detailed classification schemes can be a good thing to help create the best quality analytical charts.
 However, there is a problem we see when classification schemes are abused by overzealous safety managers.
 More is not always better.

-There are some cultures that believe that the more complicated the system design, that the system will perform better.
+Some cultures believe that the more complicated the system design, the system will perform better.
 The system will have more utility or credibility.
-We see some managers that develop very deep classification trees that are five, six or even eight levels deep.
-The problem becomes quickly evident when a larger the group uses the classification schemes.
+We see some managers that develop very deep classification trees that are five, six, or even eight levels deep.
+The problem becomes quickly evident when a larger group uses the classification schemes.
 The larger the group using the classification schemes, the less consistency in classifying reported safety issues and audit findings.